CRUX Package Keeper is a toolset designed to efficiently manage packages and their sources in CRUX environments.

 clean Clean up package source files and temporary directories

-index Create a CPKINDEX file for a local repository
+index Create CPKINDEX for a local repository

 archive Create .cpk archive(s) from a directory containing ports